 1 Scope

 This Recommendation describes the principles to be used to identify a single SDP sub-field and how to apply wildcarding to that sub-field.
-The sub-field may be fully specified, wildcarded (CHOOSE "$" or ALL "*") or not significant "-".
+The sub-field may be fully specified, wildcarded (CHOOSE "$" or ALL "*") or not significant "-" (see clause 5.2.2.2).
 Being able to identify a single sub-field is of use when requesting the MG to choose a parameter, specifying a range or for the purposes of auditing.

+Furthermore a new wildcard "~" is introduced (see clause 5.2.2.3), which could be considered as a short notation syntax (versus fully specified SDP information) and allows performance optimization as well as the reduction of syntax errors (due to avoidance of the repetition of redundant information).

 [End Proposed Correction]